-Donations received in response to a fundraising campaign to endow the Ian Constable Chair in Discovery and Translational Ophthalmic Science at the University of Western Australia have been designated by the Company as restricted cash.
+Donations received in response to a fundraising campaign to endow the Ian Constable Chair in Discovery and Translational Ophthalmic Science at the University of Western Australia have been designated by the Company as restricted use.
+Restricted cash deposit may be invested in investments in equity funds and shares (Note 11) when approved by the Finance, Audit and Investment Committee.